korc/onefile-websrv/README.md

       - `exec:COMMAND` to run COMMAND using `sh -c`
         - prefix `{sh=SHELL}` for alternate shell
         - prefix `{no-c=1}` for no `-c` option after shell command
+      - `mux:ID` to share a websocket with other clients connected to the same `ID`
   - `http`
     - pass-thru proxy, full URL starting with `http:`, `https:` or `unix:`
     - `params` is a full URL of backend web server